National Women's Soccer League on television: ESPNews and ESPN2 (2019)

-CBS Sports and Twitch (2020–present)
+CBS Sports and Twitch (2020–2022)

 In October 2019, the NWSL signed the agency Octagon to market its media rights.
 It was reported that Octagon was pursuing multi-year agreements of at least three years and stronger broadcaster commitments, as to help build an audience and discourage broadcasters from acquiring NWSL rights to ride the coattails of the U.S. national team and the FIFA Women's World Cup, but then "abandon" it afterward.

 On March 11, 2020, the NWSL announced that it has entered into a three-year media agreement with CBS Sports and the video game-oriented streaming service Twitch, for a reported $4.5M rights fee to the NWSL over those 3 years.
 For the 2020 NWSL season, CBS Sports will broadcast 87 matches (including the playoffs) split between CBS, CBS Sports Network, and CBS All Access in Canada and the United States, with the exact distribution among the channels subject to change, while Twitch will stream an additional 24 matches for free.
 Twitch will also become the NWSL's international media rights holder and stream all matches outside Canada and the United States for free.
 This marked the first time that CBS Sports would broadcast any major professional soccer on U.S. television since the North American Soccer League (NASL) in 1976.
-It must be noted however, is that actual production responsibilities would not be handled by CBS Sports, but National Women's Soccer League itself.
+However, actual production responsibilities would not be handled by CBS Sports, but National Women's Soccer League itself.
 This broadcasting arrangement is similar to a brokered deal or a time-buy.